Mayurifag/mayurifag.ru/README.md

 ## Description

-**DONT USE THIS REPOSITORY NO MATTER WHAT** due to security reasons (i.e. there is no firewall rules, not much services monitoring, no fail2ban rules and most
+**DONT USE THIS REPOSITORY NO MATTER WHAT** due to security reasons (i.e. there is no firewall rules, not much services monitoring, no fail2ban rules and there is the most important part: it uses docker without much security measures).
-important: it uses docker).

-Playbook is fine only for my personal usage.
+Playbook is fine only for my personal usage!

 ## Requires